Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### the research has been cited by...

 - Younas et al., 2021.
 What Makes Women Social Cynics?
 An Exploratory Study. *Journal of Professional & Applied Psychology*.
-  - Implications: When a student receiving recognition, support, and encouragement at school and actively participating in campus activities, the student will generates a sense of belonging (Li et al., 2020).
+  - Introduction: A  study  further  argued that  it negatively affectattitudes  towards codes  of  ethics  as  well  as  religiosity  in students   (Putranta,   2020)   while   another concluded   that   higher   levels   of   social cynicism  predicted  lower  levels  of  school belonging  in  university  students (Li  et  al., 2020).

 ---
 ### Purpose of the citation